-In Table 1, Panel B, we show the geographic characteristics of the properties underlying the mortgages.
-Since our data only identify the ZIP code of the properties, all geographic characteristics are at the ZIP-code level.
-Only 5% of loans are located in the state of the insurer's domiciliary or the state of the insurer's main office.
-We construct ZIP-code level SLR risk exposure using SLR maps from the National Oceanic and Atmospheric Administration (NOAA) and define "SLR risk" as being inundated in the six-feet SLR scenario by the end of 2100.
-We use the six-feet SLR scenario following prior literature (DeConto & Pollard, 2016; Sweet et al., 2017; Ilhan, 2021).
-Refer to Appendix A for more details on the construction of our SLR risk measure.
+domiciliary or the state of the insurer's main office.
+We construct ZIP-code level SLR risk exposure using SLR maps from the National Oceanic and Atmospheric Administration (NOAA) and define "SLR risk" as being inundated in the 6-feet SLR scenario by the end of 2100.
+We use the 6-feet SLR scenario following prior literature (e.g., DeConto & Pollard, 2016; Sweet et al., 2017; Ilhan, 2021).
+See Appendix A for more details on the construction of our SLR risk measure.
 The majority of loans do not originate in ZIP codes with any level of SLR risks; however, 4% of loans are located in ZIP codes with more than 20% of areas exposed to SLR risks, and the average level of inundation is 2.75%.
 Approximately 34% of loans are located in ZIP codes where centroids are within 30 kilometers of the coast.
 On average, loans are located in ZIP codes at least 245 meters above the sea level measured at the centroid.
-We explore the elevation level of ZIP codes for loans in coastal areas in Figure 3, which shows that the majority of ZIP codes are at least eight meters above sea level.
+We explore the elevation level of ZIP codes for loans in coastal areas in Figure 2, which shows that the majority of ZIP codes are at least 8 meters above sea level.